if-paul-then/BlenderVSEGenerativeMediaBridge/impl_plan.md

     3.  **UI Polish:**
         - Implement the "required" property logic to enable/disable the "Generate" button.
         - Add visual cues in the UI to indicate which properties are required.
     4.  **Testing & Documentation:** Conduct thorough end-to-end testing of various generator configurations.
 Create a `README.md` with installation and usage instructions.
+- **Testable Outcome:**
+    1. Define a generator that creates an output text file.
+Adding this strip creates a Text strip in the VSE.
+    2. After clicking "Generate", the content of the VSE Text strip is updated with the content of the generated file.
+    3. Define a generator with a required input.
+The "Generate" button is disabled until that input is assigned a strip.